The Rolling Stones, Now!: Marketing and sales

 The album reached number five on the Billboard 200 album chart and was certified "gold" by the Recording Industry Association of America.
 The liner notes on initial pressings contained producer Andrew Loog Oldham's advice to the record buying public, which was quickly temporarily removed from some subsequent pressings:

 This is THE STONES new disc within.
 Cast deep in your pockets for the loot to buy this disc of groovies and fancy words.
 If you don't have the bread, see that blind man knock him on the head, steal his wallet and low [sic] and behold you have the loot, if you put in the boot, good, another one sold!

 This quote also appeared on some issues of the UK Rolling Stones No. 2 LP.

 In August 2002, The Rolling Stones, Now! was reissued in a new remastered CD and SACD digipak by ABKCO Records.
 This version included stereo mixes of "Heart of Stone", "What a Shame", and "Down the Road Apiece".
+(N.B.
+Some mid-1990s CD releases of this album also have these stereo mixes, and - probably mistakenly - use the five minute version of the opening track which first appeared on the UK LP, despite having covers and track listings claiming it contains the 2:57 version.)

 Critical reception

 In a retrospective review, music critic Richie Unterberger gave the album AllMusic's highest rating (5 out of 5 stars).
 He commented "Now! is almost uniformly strong start-to-finish, the emphasis on some of their blackest material.
-The covers of "Down Home Girl," Bo Diddley's vibrating "Mona," Otis Redding's "Pain in My Heart," and Barbara Lynn's "Oh Baby" are all among the group's best R&B interpretations."
+The covers of "Down Home Girl", Bo Diddley's vibrating "Mona", Otis Redding's "Pain in My Heart", and Barbara Lynn's "Oh Baby" are all among the group's best R&B interpretations."

 The Rolling Stone Album Guide also gave the album 5 out of 5 stars, the highest rating for a pre-Aftermath album by the group.
 It noted "The Rolling Stones, Now! is their first consistently great LP, with the mean 'Heart of Stone,' the funky 'Off the Hook,' and the Leiber-Stoller oldie 'Down Home Girl.
 The magazine also ranked it at number 180 on the list of the 500 Greatest Albums of All Time.

 Now! was one of the first four rock albums purchased by future music critic Robert Christgau.
 For Paul Gambaccini's 1978 book Critic's Choice: Top 200 Albums, he included it in his top-10 albums submission at number nine.
 He also listed it in his "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In commentaries on the album, he has called it "classic", "passionate and urgent", and "easily the sharpest of the pre-Aftermath Stones LPs".